Mukthambal chatram: Service

 During the period of Marattas (1743-1837 A.D.) there were 20 chatrams.
 Many of them were built for the wife, lover, mother, and ishtadevata of Maratta kings.
 They were built for public and the devotees who were going to Ramesvaram on pilgrimage, for taking rest.
 Foods were offered to all without any discretion.
 For every chatram some villages were donated as gift.
 On that basis, food were prepared and offered in the chatram.
 In those days, income up to Rs.50,000 were received through land gants from the nearby villages such as Thennamanad, Puthur, Kannanthankudi East and Vannippattu.
 Such type of 20 chatrams were found in Shreyas chatram at Thanjavur, Saithambal chatram at Surakkottai, Kasangula chatram at Pattukkottai, and Sethukkarai chatram at Dhanushkodi.
 In memory of Mukthambal a Shivalinga is kept in a room and is worshipped.
 Pujas are done daily to it.
 There were teachers who taught Tamil, Sanskrit, Telugu, Marathi, and Urdu.
 Treatments on Allopathy, Ayurveda, Siddha and Unani, were given to patients in order.
 This chatram can accommodate 5,000 persons at a time.

 Mukthambal

 Serfoji who came to throne in 1798 A.D. had two wives.
 Before his marriage he married Mukthambal.
-When she died at young age, before death, he asked the king to build a chatram in memory of here.
+When she died at young age, before death, she asked the king to build a chatram in memory of her.
 In order to fulfil her wish Serfoji built the chatram.

 The chatram had among other things Agraharam, temple, and tank.